A family-centered homeschool math curriculum

 - Just move on, and hope that the child will catch up later (producing confusion, stress and failure); or

-- Stay with the concept until the child is gets it (producing frustration, boredom and pressure).
+- Stay with the concept until the child gets it (producing frustration, boredom and pressure).

 Is there any question why children who are slower to mature often end up feeling less intelligent or "bad at math?
 How can these undesirable results be prevented for your children?

 The Math on the Level approach

 Math on the Level has no grade-level expectations anywhere.
 You teach in the order and at a pace which works best for the child, whether fast or slow.
-If a child has difficulty understanding a concept in Operations, you can slow down or switch to a concept in Geometry and Measurements, and use daily activities to help the child get comfortable with the difficult concept.
-The concept chart keeps track of what has been taught, and the 5-A-Day review keeps the child sharp with what has been learned.
-Nothing is lost by waiting except the frustration and failure from teaching before the child is ready.
-Because no concepts are connected with a grade or age level, you can catch your child up at any age without the stigma of working in a lower-grade book.
+If a child has difficulty understanding a concept in Operations, you can slow down or switch to a different concept in Geometry and Measurements, and then use daily activities to help the child get comfortable with the difficult concept.
+The concept chart keeps track of what has been taught, and the 5-A-Day review keeps the child sharp with what has been learned, so nothing is lost by waiting except the frustration and failure from teaching before the child is ready.
+Because no age or grade level is attached to any concept, you can catch your child up at any age without the stigma of working in a lower-grade book.

 Combine real-life learning and long-term (5-A-Day) review

-The traditional approach for reviewing math is to make the child work pages of generalized practice problem sets of 20 to 30 problems which emphasize the most recently learned concept.
-In addition to being not-all-that-motivating, this short-term drill does not achieve long-term retention.
-To be the most effective, math practice should be distributed over time and concentrated where it is most needed.
-The Math on the Level 5-A-Day review system combines short and long-term review and gives continual practice with every math concept that has been learned using only 5 problems per day.
-Most children find the 5-A-Day review method far more motivating than doing pages of busywork.
+The classroom approach to reviewing math is to have the child work pages of generalized practice problem sets of 20 to 30 problems which usually emphasize the most recently learned concept.
+In addition to being not-all-that-motivating, this short-term drill approach does not achieve long-term retention.
+For the best results, math practice should be individualized, distributed over time, and concentrated where it is most needed.
+The Math on the Level 5-A-Day review system does exactly that using only 5 problems a day.
+This individualized review-over-time approach gives continual practice with every math concept that has been learned.
+Most children find the 5-A-Day review method far more motivating than pages of busywork.

 How 5-A-Day review works